chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### Install the Chef Automate Integration App

-The Chef Automate Integration App exposes the REST API endpoint for communication between Chef Automate and the ServiceNow instance.Chef Automate sends HTTPS JSON data feeds to the Chef Automate Integration App in a ServiceNow instance to create and update the _ServiceNow CMDB_ tables, client run, and compliance report tables.
+The Chef Automate Integration App exposes the REST API endpoint for communication between Chef Automate and the ServiceNow instance.
+Chef Automate sends HTTPS JSON data feeds to the Chef Automate Integration App in a ServiceNow instance to create and update the _ServiceNow CMDB_ tables, client run, and compliance report tables.

 1. Navigate to the ServiceNow store at <https://store.servicenow.com>.
 2. Search for **Chef Automate**.